exploring self-realization, sacred personhood, and full humanity

 even so, now, with fortitude, to honor the difficult lessons God requires of us; to forgive oneself of the sin of immaturity, of silence when one should have spoken; and then to sense, despite all having gone wrong, that "somewhere out there” still exists an opposite-sameness created as specific answer to one's unique definitions, not merely of elation but, of life's meaning and purpose; for, with her coming, all "snowflakes begin to fall into their appointed place."

-to receive as tremendous gift from a destined dearest more than ordinary creature-comfort and bio-thrill, but to include, as per "The Wedding Song," that most rare commodity of the soul - “something never seen before” - exulting joy and extreme delight, the utter familiarity, the sense of coming home, the "soulmate, myself," the ecstasy of a certain individual rejoicing in and affirming one's very existence; to enter clarity that "made in the image" also means "custom-crafted"; that is, when she finally comes, she will be perfect - perfect for him;
+to receive as tremendous gift from a destined dearest more than ordinary creature-comfort and bio-thrill, but to include, as per "The Wedding Song," that most rare commodity of the soul - “something never seen before” - exulting joy and extreme delight, the utter familiarity, the sense of coming home, the "soulmate, myself," the ecstasy of a lover rejoicing in and affirming one's very existence; to enter clarity that "made in the image" also means "custom-crafted"; that is, when she finally comes, she will be perfect - perfect for him;

 to discover that the centuries-debated ordering principle of life, even the chief constituent of Heavenly felicity, plus the essence of Divinity's secret mind, finds focalization in one particular girl; to realize, in a concussion of wonderment, that "existential meaning" - and all of his secret wishes - takes human garb and comes alive; others may commend her beauty as pleasing symmetry, but he sees more than poetry as external form; only he apprehends her beauty as "the translucence," a shining through, "of the eternal splendor of the One" and of the Truth; only he perceives her loveliness as sacred portal to an inner knowing as she reveals, as no other pedagogue, the hidden face of God;

-and, therefore, when he exclaims, gushing with superlative, abandoning all caution and good sense, that she is the most beautiful girl he’s ever seen, most beautiful in all the world, he suffers not from fatuous idealization but speaks rightly and accurately; for him it is true, as he, only he, as a present reality, envisions all that she will yet become in a blossoming of latent soul-riches, which manifestation will be shepherded by his encouragement and loving care; and with his assertions of utmost fealty, old identities drop away, shifting paradigms open her eyes, as she perceives him as someone new - the long sought-for Twin Soul, once hidden in plain sight but now revealed as her destined eternal friend and guide; in this unveiling of hidden persons, they enter a magical world of bonded oneness wherein the glitter doesn't fade, romantic fervor knows no abatement, there is no "nasty habit of disappearing overnight";
+and, therefore, when he exclaims, gushing with superlative, abandoning all caution and good sense, that she is the most beautiful girl he’s ever seen, most beautiful in all the world, he suffers not from fatuous idealization but speaks rightly and accurately; for him it is true, as he, only he, as a present reality, envisions all that she will yet become in a blossoming of latent soul-riches, which manifestation will be shepherded by his encouragement and loving care; and with his assertions of utmost fealty, old identities drop away, shifting paradigms open her eyes, as she perceives him as someone new - the long sought-for Twin Soul, once hidden in plain sight but now revealed as her destined eternal friend and guide; in this unveiling of hidden persons, they enter a magical world of bonded oneness wherein the glitter does not fade, romantic fervor knows no abatement, there is no "nasty habit of disappearing overnight";

 in her coming, the nature of reality itself, the quantum undergirding, becomes transformed; one's spirit is jettisoned into higher orbit, even against one's will; the once-bleak landscape of dreary existence now shimmers with undercurrent of celebration, everything seems to glisten in her presence, the mundane is recast as lustrous, a hint of sparkle invades his head - especially when she smiles - as the radiant visage of the goddess sets the heavens ablaze, upstaging a jealous Sun;

-ancient prophesies heralded this marvel; for, with God's salvation of broken hope, all things are reborn and redefined, as he now dares to "think of love as something new"; Love Personified tabernacles among mortals, the mournful "calling of the heart" is finally pacified, and the promised beatific vision is fulfilled in her "made in the image" glory; as such, the abandoned future is redeemed and rescued, the sorrowful past is befriended and reinterpreted, and the eternal present moment issues as the living waters of refreshment and consummate joy;
+ancient prophesies heralded this marvel; for, with God's salvation of broken hope, all things are reborn and redefined, as he now dares to "think of love as something new"; Love Personified tabernacles among mortals, the mournful "calling of the heart" is finally pacified, and the promised beatific vision is fulfilled in her "made in the image" glory; as such, the abandoned future is redeemed and rescued, the sorrowful past is sanctified and reinterpreted, and the eternal present moment issues as the living waters of refreshment and consummate joy;

-yes, in spite of all that happened, and all that didn't; in spite of the unforgiving misadventures, the misunderstandings creating barriers, the rubble of the lost years; in spite of the shatterings of life which could not be mended, like a farcical dream wherein nothing could go right; he now finds himself colliding with the "translucence of the eternal splendor," awestruck and lost in an amazement of love… solely to know her, simply to share life with her, just to do all things with her... it is "the great relief of having you to talk to"...
+yes, in spite of all that happened, and all that didn't; in spite of the unforgiving misadventures, the misunderstandings creating insurmountable barriers, the pervasive rubble of the lost years; in spite of the shatterings of life which could not be mended, like a farcical dream wherein nothing would go right; he now finds himself colliding with the "translucence of the eternal splendor," awestruck and lost in an amazement of love… solely to know her, simply to share life with her, just to do all things with her... it is "the great relief of having you to talk to"...

 it is what we stay alive for